SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   least specific item where logging is supported. e.g. if logging for <module>:<param> is requested, but the SEC-node only support logging of the module, this should be reflected in the reply and the logging of the module is to be influenced.

-  Note: it is not foreseen to query the currently active logging level.
+  :Note: it is not foreseen to query the currently active logging level.
 It is supposed to default to ``"off"``.

 ``log``:
   followed by a specifier of <modulename>:<loglevel> and the message to be logged as JSON-string in the datapart.